Prioritize data forwarding with NXLog Agent

 </Route>

-The following diagram illustrates log processing with the configuration above.
+The following diagram illustrates data processing with the configuration above.

 • During the day, the pm_blocker instance is blocked.
-Once its log queue is full, the eventlog instance stops collecting logs.
+Once its log queue is full, the eventlog instance stops collecting data.

 • The pm_blocker instance is unblocked at night.
-It processes the events in its log queue and once enough space is available, the eventlog instance resumes collecting events.
+It processes the data in its log queue and once enough space is available, the eventlog instance resumes collecting events.